adsk-ui/idiomatic.js/readme.md

     B. Faces of `this`

-    Beyond the generally well known use cases of `call` and `apply`, always prefer `.bind( this )` or a functional equivalent, for creating `BoundFunction` definitions for later invocation.
-Only resort to aliasing when no preferable option is available.
+    Beyond the generally well known use cases of `call` and `apply`, always prefer Underscore's `_.bind( functionName, this )`, for creating `BoundFunction` definitions for later invocation.
+Only resort to aliasing (ie. var that = this) when no preferable option is available.

     ```javascript